 Mammy's Traditional Christmas Pudding

 For those of you that love Christmas Pudding this is a traditional recipe passed on to us by our mother.
-We helped her make them every year.
+We loved to help her make them every year, she made one for all 6 of her brothers and they all loved them.
 We have fond memories of the smells and the joys of making them with her.
-She made several puddings every year to share with her siblings.
-They all loved them.
 I hope you enjoy our mammy's recipe.

 -